didi/cube-ui/document/components/docs/en-US/dialog.md

   }
   ```

   Button configuration(`confirmBtn`, `cancelBtn`) can be `String` or `Object` type.
-When given an Object, `text` can be used to set button content，`active` is used to set button highlight state，`href` is used to set the link that will be jumped to when the button is clicked.
+When given an Object, `text` can be used to set button content，`active` is used to set button highlight state，`disabled` is used to set button disabled state，`href` is used to set the link that will be jumped to when the button is clicked.

 - Show close button